Learn how to get started right away.

 - If you are a Florida resident, please complete this Florida Enrollment Request form.

-For families of children 1 to 8 years of age concerned about their child’s social communication development, challenging behavior, or possible autism.
-We also welcome professionals or anyone interested in learning more about autism in early childhood.
+My Autism Navigator is designed for families of children 1 to 8 years of age who are concerned about their child’s social communication (SoCo) development, challenging behavior, early signs of autism, or who have a child diagnosed with autism and their educational team.

 For All Families